allenh1/YaSh/README.md

-hSh:
+YaSh:
 ====
-hSh is an sh-like shell.
+YaSh is yet another Sh clone.
 It's my personal favorite, for obvious reasons (when it's working, that is).

 Installation:
 =============